PauSala/chordparser/README.md

 ChordParser is a library for parsing musical chords from a human readable string representation.
 It is inspired by chordSymbol: <https://www.npmjs.com/package/chord-symbol.>
 Said that, it implements its own rules and conventions, which can change in the future since this it is a work in progress project.
-For now, the scope of the library is to parse chords from Pop, Rock, and Jazz music in English _relatively standard_ notation.
+For now, the scope of the library is to parse chords from Pop, Rock, and Jazz music in _relatively standard_[^1] English notation.
 Classical notation, as well as Latin or German notation, is not supported.

 # [Chord struct](#chord_struct)